FP-Programming/ruby-on-rails-vagrant/README.md

 * Git

-* Ruby 2.3

 * Bundler

-* SQLite3, MySQL, and Postgres
+* MySQL, and Postgres

 * Databases and users needed to run the Active Record test suite

-* System dependencies for nokogiri, sqlite3, mysql, mysql2, and pg
+* System dependencies for mysql, mysql2, and pg

 * Memcached